netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    generated by any of the specified recurrence rule and date-times, and then excluding any start date and time values specified by "exception-dates" parameter.

-### The "schedule-status" and "schedule-status-with-name" Groupings {#sec-schedule-status}
+### The "schedule-status" and "schedule-status-with-id" Groupings {#sec-schedule-status}

-   The "schedule-status" and "schedule-status-with-name" groupings ({{sche-status-tree}}) define common parameters for scheduling management/status exposure.
-The "schedule-status-with-name" grouping has the same structure as "schedule-status" but with an additional parameter to identify a schedule "schedule-id".
+   The "schedule-status" and "schedule-status-with-id" groupings ({{sche-status-tree}}) define common parameters for scheduling management/status exposure.
+The "schedule-status-with-id" grouping has the same structure as "schedule-status" but with an additional parameter to identify a schedule "schedule-id".
 Both structures are defined in the module to allow for better modularity and flexibility.